Georgia family demands arrests 2 months after son shot dead

 “I saw my son come into the world,” Jones said.
 “And seeing him leave the world, it’s not something that I’ll want to see ever.”

-Attorneys for Arbery’s family said the father and son who grabbed guns and pursued Arbery in a truck after seeing him running in their neighborhood should be arrested now before a grand jury decides whether to indict them — as often happens in criminal cases.
+Attorneys for Arbery’s family said the father and son, who have acknowledged in a police report grabbing guns and pursuing Arbery in a truck after seeing him running in their neighborhood, should be arrested now before a grand jury decides whether to indict them — as often happens in criminal cases.

 “These men were vigilantes, they were a posse and they performed a modern lynching in the middle of the day,” said Lee Merritt, an attorney for Arbery’s mother.